mmondics/mq-cp4int-zos/README.md

 1. Create and edit a file named externalqmgr.yaml with the command

     `vi externalqmgr.yaml`
-1. Paste the following YAML file that will create a ConfigMap, Secret, QueueManager, and Route.
+1. Paste the following YAML file that will create a ConfigMap, Secret, QueueManager, and Route (also provided in this GitHub repository)

     ````YAML
     kind: ConfigMap